breadoorr/github-youtrack-import-tool/README.md

 ## Limitations

-- The tool currently only supports one-way synchronization (GitHub to YouTrack)
+- The tool only supports one-way synchronization (GitHub to YouTrack)
 - Custom fields in YouTrack must be configured manually
+- Assignees and creators of the issues are not transferred along
 - The tool does not handle attachments
 - Webhook server requires public internet access or a tunneling service
 - Webhook server does not support HTTPS out of the box (use a reverse proxy for production)

-## License

-MIT